Grades 3-5 Curriculum Overview

 Throughout grades 3-5, the reading range of each student is established through the STAR test and students participate in Accelerated Reader.
 The Collins Writing Program guides written expression with formal grammar instruction applied to writing and speaking.
 Spelling and building vocabulary are integrated into all subjects throughout the year.

 In grades 3-5, whole class instruction uses an anthology with opportunities for literature circles, response journals, and reading of novels.
 Shared reading experiences between the teacher or a peer enable students to practice articulation, rhythm, and intonation.
 Opportunities for independent reading also foster a love of reading.
-Texts to support the curriculum include Reading Street by Pearson, Wonders by McGraw Hill, and Voyages in English for grammar.
+Texts and resources to support the curriculum include Wonders by McGraw Hill and Voyages in English for grammar and IXL for grammar reinforcement.

-Grade 5 participates in the Scripps Spelling Bee and the Archdiocesesan Oratorical Contest.
 Grades 3-5 participate in the Battle of the Books competition of the Archdiocese of Atlanta.
+Grade 5 also participates in the Scripps Spelling Bee.

 Textbooks & resources include:

-- Progress in Mathematics by Sadlier (grades 3-5)
+- Progress in Mathematics (grades 3) and Sadlier Math (grades 4 and 5), both by Sadlier

 - Simple Solutions Math by Bright Ideas for review and practice of all math procedures

-- IXL Math and Grammar for reinforcement during the school year and over summer
+- IXL Math and Grammar for reinforcement during the school year and over the summer

-- Extra math challenge is available through the Redbird Advanced Math Learning Program
+- Extra math challenge is available through the Redbird Advanced Math Learning Program, an option for parents to enrich math studies at home.

 In grade 3, students explore STREAM activities while studying structures and processes of organisms, ecosystems, and heredity traits; earth and space; as well as investigate motion and stability.
 Grade 4 students explore energy, the earth’s formation and its impacts, the study of body systems, and plant and animal structures through project-based learning activities.
 In grade 5, students use STREAM activities to explore plant and animal cells, ecosystems, matter and its interactions, and energy; students study the sun and stars and earth systems.